Tracking and Reporting

 FAQs

-1. Click the Withdrawals tab from the "Admin" section of the left-hand navigation menu.
+1. Click the Payouts tab from the "Admin" section of the left-hand navigation menu.

-2. Scroll to the Withdrawal History section and click on a listed withdrawal to open the "Disbursement Details" page.
+2. Scroll to the Payouts History section and click on Payout Details to view a breakdown of the Payout information.

-1. Each of these disbursement totals will be reflected across 3 columns that show Credits, Debits, and the Amount Disbursed.
+1. Each of these disbursement totals will be reflected across 4 columns that show Transaction Count, Credit, Debit, and the Amount Disbursed.

 Disbursement Details Definitions: